Makhdoom Ahmed Mehmood

 Before joining the Peoples Party, he was part of the Muslim League-F, but joined the Peoples Party after settling for the governorship.
 He left PML-F and became Governor Punjab.
 Presently, he is the president of PPP South Punjab chapter.

-Political Career
+Political career

-On 25 December 2012, he took oath as 29th Governor of Punjab.
-He resigned from the post of the governor on 13 May 2013 after PML-N swept the elections but president rejected the resignation.
+On 3 January 2013, he took oath as 29th Governor of Punjab.
+He resigned from the post of the governor on 13 May 2013 after PML-N swept the 2013 Pakistani general election.